JakePed/funrun.github.io/docs/submit.md

 Art to be submitted can be any size howver must be a ratio of 2.5 x 3.5

-Image size should not be over 10mb, if so please message (@dankboost) before submitting.
+Image size should not be over 10mb, if so please message (@PepePeddler) before submitting.
 If you are making a large file for your asset you can make a different display image for the directory.

 Issuance must be LOCKED using the lock token function on Counterparty.